juanuys/juanuys.github.io/_posts/2020-12-08-more-thoughts-on-the-final-project-game.md

 ![Jones in the Fast Lane, Copyright 1991 Sierra Entertainment](/assets/posts/2020-12-08-more-thoughts-on-the-final-project-game/jones.png)

-(Image Copyright 1991 Sierra Entertainment)
+(Screenshot of "Jones in the Fast Lane ", Copyright 1991 Sierra Entertainment)

 Those posts covered world design and character art a bit, but I have not thought about the game mechanics yet.
 However, I've learnt more about game design recently, so now might be a good time to start.